wrapperband/FeathercoinWalletGuide/README.md

 Download or inspect the source code :  https://github.com/Mark-Leck/Featheraddress

-## Web based Paper wallet 7 Vanity address generators
+## Web based Paper wallet Vanity address generators

 A paper wallet generator allows you create addresses and store them without installing the coin software or wallet to a computer or downloading.
 Now Feathercoin addresses and their corresponding private key can be conveniently generated in a web browser.

-The online address generators use the Crypto currency rules inside the daemon to generate valid address.
+The online address generators use the crypto-currency rules inside the daemon to generate valid address.
 The online wallet generators sometime add extra entropy to the random number generator by including mouse movements or key presses.

 Some of the Address generators can also look for Vanity addresses that are valid but include certain strings, like a name.